GianlucaP106/mynav/README.md

 mynav -path /your/root/path
 ```

+You can use the `?` key in the TUI to view all the key bindings that are available in your context.

 ## 📺 Tmux Integration

 Mynav integrates seamlessly with **tmux**, using it to manage sessions efficiently.
 When a session is created from a workspace, the workspace’s directory path is used as the tmux session name.
 This design keeps the state transparent and familiar, rather than hidden behind abstraction.